ewfreesRes/IndonesianActuarialShortCourse/chapter1.md

 The Massachusetts bodily injury dataset `injury` has been read in; our focus is on the `claims` variable in that dataset.

-In the previous exercise, we learned that the Massachusetts bodily injury `claims` distribution was not even close to approximately normal (as evidence by the box and qq- plots).
+In the previous exercise, we learned that the Massachusetts bodily injury `claims` distribution was not even close to approximately normal (as evidenced by the box and qq- plots).
 Non-normality may be induced by skewness (that we will handle via transformations in the next section).
-But, seeming non-normality can also be induced by one or two very large observations (that we will defined as an *outlier* later in the course).
+But, seeming non-normality can also be induced by one or two very large observations (called an *outlier* later in the course).
 So, this exercise examines the effects on the distribution of removing the largest claims.

 `@instructions`
 -  Use the function [tail()](https://www.rdocumentation.org/packages/utils/versions/3.5.0/topics/head) to examine the `injury` dataset and identify the largest claim